stadtwerk/advent_of_code_2022/README.md

 Create a README in your folder and document your approach.
 Other then that you can use any language you want.
 You don't have to create a dedicated branch, just commit to the main branch.
 But please don't overwrite other people's solutions.

 Don't forget to update the repositorys `.gitignore` file and the `AUTHORS` file.
-Lastly update the confluence page with a checkmark and your used technology.
+Lastly update the confluence page with a checkmark and your used technology, if you solved the riddle!

+Happy Hacking! 🤖